| Year 1604. This trial, and the subsequent proceedings, relating to the clan

 or notary subscribe a bond, or other security, under the name of MacGregor,

+under pain of deprivation.
 This Act was rescinded at the

 restoration; But it seems probable that the MacGregors